Fist0fChen/wgwebsite/README.md

 # WG website
 A websize to manage housekeeping in a shared flat.
+This new version is still under development and not deployed yet as some features are still missing.
 This is the successor project to https://github.com/JF0C/wgwebsite01

 ## Troubleshooting Dev